keratin/authn-js/README.md

 * `KeratinAuthN.isAvailable(username: string): Promise<boolean>`: returns a Promise that is fulfilled with an indication whether the username is available or has been claimed.
 * `KeratinAuthN.refresh(): Promise<string>`: returns a Promise that is fulfilled with a fresh ID Token unless the user has been logged-out from AuthN
 * `KeratinAuthN.requestPasswordReset(username: string): Promise<>`: requests a password reset for the given username and _always claims to succeed_.
 If this truly succeeds, AuthN will send a reset token to your server for email delivery.
-* `KeratinAuthN.resetPassword(obj: {password: string, resetToken: string}): Promise<string>`: returns a Promise that is fulfilled when the password has been reset for the account identified by the authorizing token.
-May error from password validations.
+* `KeratinAuthN.resetPassword(obj: {password: string, token: string}): Promise<string>`: returns a Promise that is fulfilled when the password has been reset for the account identified by the authorizing token (previously delivered to app as a result of `requestPasswordReset`.
+May error with password validations, or invalid/expired tokens.

 If you have loaded `keratin-authn.cookie`, then: